appwrite/appwrite/docs/references/teams/get-team-members.md

-Get team members by the team unique ID.
+Get a team members by the team unique ID.
 All team members have read access for this list of resources.